Jerry-Carter/PrepopulateSwiftData/README.md

 ## Step 3: Incorporate the SQLite database as a resource file

 As clients vary considerably, no sample code is provided.
-Conceptually, the project will need to include the database as a resource and then configure SwiftData to access the include resource.
+Conceptually, the project will need to include the database as a resource and then configure SwiftData to access the included resource.

 Paul Hudson of [Hacking With Swift](https://www.hackingwithswift.com) has a good [write-up for iOS](https://www.hackingwithswift.com/quick-start/swiftdata/how-to-pre-populate-an-app-with-an-existing-swiftdata-database) which I recommend.